kkysen/systems-hw-shell/README.md

 * Stdout and stdin can be piped from one command to the next using `|`.

-* An arbitrary number of pipes, redirects, and command separators can be used as allowable
+* More than one pipe and redirect can be combine.
-  (i.e. you can pipe after redirecting stdout, for example)
+  For example, you can do `ls | wc > wc.txt`.
+  This doesn't allows work, though
+  (see Features Attempted and Bugs for more details).

 * You can add aliases using the `alias` command, just like in bash.
   `alias` will list all current aliases.